BARBARA HEPWORTH: woman artist quotes on sculpture (Oval) art and life by the famous female sculptor in modern English abstract art; + biography facts

-BARBARA HEPWORTH (1903 – 1975), the English woman sculptor – creating her abstract sculptures in English Modernism – is famous for being one of the first sculptors in modern art who started piercing the stone, like also Henry Mooredid and some other sculptors.
-Hepworth is famous for her many abstract ‘Ovals’, mainly stone sculptures she made by piercing the stone and creating an interior and an exterior, two spatial dimensions in one sculpture.
-All her life oval or ovoid shapes facinated Hepworth.
-At the bottom some art links for more biography facts of the woman artist Barbara Hepworth. (ed: Fons Heijnsbroek)
+Barbara Hepworth (1903 – 1975), her quotes by the English woman sculptor – creating her famous abstract Ovals sculptures in English Modernism.
+Hepworth is famous for being one of the first sculptors in modern art who started piercing the stone, like also Henry Moore did in the same period.
+Barbara Hepworth is famous for her many abstract ‘Ovals’, mainly stone sculptures she made by piercing the stone; creating an interior and an exterior spatial dimension in one sculpture.
+All her life the oval or ovoid shapes kept fascinating her.

-* woman sculptor, source of her artist quotes on sculpture art, works and life ‘Unit one’ 1934; as quoted in “Voicing our visions, -Writings by women artists”, ed. by Mara R. Witzling, Universe New York 1991, p.
-279 (English woman artist, creating her abstract art works in stone and bronze & paintings; at the bottom some links for more detailed biography facts)
+* source of Barbara Hepworth’s artist quote on her sculpture art and her relation with the chosen subjects of her art; from the text ‘Unit one’ 1934; as quoted in “Voicing our visions, -Writings by women artists”, ed. by Mara R. Witzling, Universe New York 1991, p.
+279.

 - A constructive work is an embodiment of freedom itself, and is unconsciously perceived, even by those who are consciously against it.
 The desire to live is the strongest universal emotion, it springs from the depths of our unconscious sensibility – and the desire to give life is our most potent, constructive, conscious expression of this intuition.